burhanuddinezzy/CIMD-Cloud-Infrastructure-Monitoring-Database/database/cloud_setup/connect_instance_to_local_db_server.md

 Copy
 Edit
 Test-NetConnection -ComputerName 127.0.0.1 -Port 15432

 # Result: TcpTestSucceeded : True

 Connected using a PostgreSQL client with the following settings:

 Setting Value
 Host 127.0.0.1
 Port 15432
 Username (your PostgreSQL user)
-Password	(your PostgreSQL password)
+Password (your PostgreSQL password) (**You may have to update the password incase pw authentication fails when trying to connect**)
 Database (your database name)

 ✅ Outcome
 PostgreSQL is now securely accessible from the local machine through SSH tunneling without needing to expose port 5432 over the public internet.